javabitten/restful-services-crud/README.md

 dynamically from that URL through hyperlinks included in the representations of returned resources

 Generally, resources can have multiple presentations, mostly because there may be multiple different clients expecting different representations.
-Asking for a suitable presentation by a client, is referred as **content negotiation**.
+Asking for a suitable presentation by a client, is referred as **Content Negotiation**.-->jackson-dataformat-xml

+**Swagger** is **documentation format** for RESTful.-->springfox-swagger2 & springfox-swagger-ui

+**Spring Boot Actuator**  --> spring-boot-starter-actuator is a sub-project of the Spring Boot Framework.
+It includes a number of additional features that help us to **_monitor and manage the Spring Boot application_**.
+It contains the actuator endpoints (the place where the resources live). through HAL we could see how many people are logged in the system and how many dependencies or beans are there.

+**Filtering** in REST: don't want to send the passwod filed in the json format.-->@JsonIgnore & @JsonIgnoreProperties(Static filtering) dynamic filtering